-THE BELFAST SCHOOL OF ART in 1992 with a degree in Illustration.
-I planned to write and illustrate books for children.
+I graduated from THE BELFAST SCHOOL OF ART with a degree in Illustration, and a plan

+to write and illustrate books for children.
 Then a short story for grown-ups that

 I wrote in a Belfast cafe one rainy afternoon led to a publishing contract spanning

-seven

-novels, ten years and seventeen countries around the world.
+seven quirky romantic novels, ten years and seventeen countries.

-I grew up during the worst years of the Northern Ireland Troubles but I have chosen
+I grew up during the worst years of the Northern Ireland Troubles but have chosen

-not to make conflict the focus of my work.
-Instead I am inspired by those unsung
+not to make conflict or politics the focus of my work.
+Instead I am inspired by those

 blinds of suburbia.

-I write about lonely people searching for a place of sanctuary, and the buildings
+I write about lonely people searching for a place of sanctuary.
+The buildings in

-TEA HOUSE ON MULBERRY STREET became an international best-seller and was award-nominated.
+THE TEA HOUSE ON MULBERRY STREET was an international best-seller and was award-nominated.

-To date my books have sold half a million copies.
+To date my books have sold half a million copies around the world.

-In 2014 I published my first collection of short stories as an e-book called
+In 2014 I published my first collection of 28 short stories:

 THE LIGHTS ON THE CAROUSEL WERE BEAUTIFUL